 With such a wide variety of finance available to suit different opportunities, it is quite common for many types to feature at once, complementing each other to create a tailored funding package to suit the individual requirements of each business.

 During these challenging times, your clients will need help to navigate the financial landscape.
 LendingCrowd has produced a free guide to the wide range of funding routes that are available to SMEs.

 As your clients plan ahead and consider their forthcoming funding needs, or are curious about how to raise additional funding, it is important to review all the options.
 Sourcing the most suitable finance for your client’s specific needs should help their business succeed while avoiding unnecessary complications further down the line.

-Join our webinar at 11am on 8 April, when the funding landscape will be brought to life by special panel members in the Ask ICAS series.
-We’ll help you identify the most appropriate route to help your clients finance their ambitions and answer your pertinent questions.
+Watch our webinar from 8 April, where the funding landscape is brought to life by special panel members in the Ask ICAS series.
+We’ll help you identify the most appropriate route to help your clients finance their ambitions.